 $21,657

-: In 2020, 15 new breastfeeding chairs were purchases for various breastfeeding areas in the hospital, including the birthing pavilion and the emergency unit.
-Different suitable and adjusted place for breastfeeding make a hospital more comfortable for mothers and helps promote breast-feeding.
+In 2020, 15 new breastfeeding chairs were acquired to create dedicated breastfeeding spaces within the hospital, including in the maternity ward and the Emergency Department.
+The creation of these adapted spaces makes the facility more comfortable for mothers and helps promote breastfeeding.

 2019 and continuing